onepanelio/core-docs/docs/reference/cvat/custom-models.md

 2. Overview of the **CVAT training Workflow Template** that you'll be using as base.
 3. Update your training code's input and output directory structures and push to a Git repository (e.g. GitHub).
 4. Update **CVAT training Workflow Template** to reference your training code and install dependencies (if any).
+5. Use your new Workflow Template to train models directly from CVAT.

 We will walk through these steps by adding the [DEtection TRansformer (DETR)](https://github.com/facebookresearch/detr) model for semantic segmentation.